earlejam/effective-java-notes/README.md

 - Object Serialization is Java's framework for encoding objects as byte streams (_serializing_) and reconstructing objects from their encodings (_deserializing_)
 - A fundamental problem with serialization: its _attack surface_ is too big to protect and is constantly growing
 - Deserialization of untrusted streams can result in Remote Code Execution (RCE), Denial of Service (DoS) and a range of other exploits
-- Attackers can create gadget chains powerful enough to execute arbitrary code
+- Attackers can create _gadget chains_ powerful enough to execute arbitrary code
-- Deserialization bombs can cause DoS
+- _Deserialization bombs_ can be used to perform DoS
 - The best way to avoid serialization exploits is never to deserialize anything
 - There is no reason to use Java serialization in any new system you write
 - The leading cross-platform structured data representations are JSON and Protocol Buffers (a.k.a _protobuf_)
   - JSON is text-based and human readable
   - protobuf is binary and substantially more efficient
 - Never deserialize untrusted data
-- Prefer whitelisting to blacklisting when deciding what to deserialize, since blacklists only work against known threats
+- Prefer whitelisting to blacklisting when deciding what to deserialize, since blacklists only work against _known_ threats

 #### 86. Implement Serializable with great caution

-- A major cost of implementing Serializable is that it decreases the flexibility to change a class's implementation once it has been released
+- A major cost of implementing `Serializable` is that it decreases the flexibility to change a class's implementation once it has been released
-- When a class implements Serializable, its byte-stream encoding becomes part of its exported API
+- When a class implements `Serializable`, its byte-stream encoding becomes part of its exported API
 - If you accept the default serialized form and later change a class's internal representation, an incompatible change in the serialized form will result
-- A second cost of implementing Serializable is that it increases the likelihood of bugs and security holes
+- A second cost of implementing `Serializable` is that it increases the likelihood of bugs and security holes
-- A third cost of implementing Serializable is that it increases the testing burden associated with releasing a new version of the class
+- A third cost of implementing `Serializable` is that it increases the testing burden associated with releasing a new version of the class
-- Implementing Serializable is not a decision to be undertaken lightly
+- Implementing `Serializable` is not a decision to be undertaken lightly
-- Classes designed for inheritance should rarely implement Serializable, and interfaces should rarely extend it
+- Classes designed for inheritance should rarely implement `Serializable`, and interfaces should rarely extend it
 - Extendable and serializable classes should beware of _finalizer attacks_ from subclasses
 - Inner classes should not implement Serializable